Towards quantum advantage via topological data analysis: Quantum speedups beyond Betti numbers

 \subsection{Numerical rank estimation}

-In this section we identify a practically important application of the problem of estimating the number of small eigenvalues (which we called \textsc{llsd}) called \emph{numerical rank estimation}.
+In this section we identify a practically important application of the problem of estimating the number of small eigenvalues (which we called \textsc{llsd}).
+Specifically, we consider the problem of \emph{numerical rank estimation}.
 The numerical rank of a matrix $H \in \mathbb{C}^{2^n \times 2^n}$ is the number of eigenvalues that lie above some given threshold $b$, i.e., it is defined as

 where $\lambda_1 \leq \dots \leq \lambda_{2^{n}-1}$ denote the eigenvalues of $H$.
 By the rank-nullity theorem we have that

 which shows that we can estimate the numerical rank using low-lying spectral density estimation and that the error scaling is the same.